-Children that have been identified as reluctant learners or display significant behaviour concerns will be discussed with the Class teacher, HOY and Learning Support team.
+Children that have been identified as reluctant learners or display significant behaviour concerns will be discussed with the class teacher and HOY.
 They will be placed on a Target card which will track and monitor the child's behaviour throughout the school week, for a course of 6 weeks.
-The Class Teacher will create an electronic version of the Target Card using their timetable, they must add a specific measurable target, to be shared with the child, parents and specialist teachers, in order for the child to have success in meeting it.
+The class teacher will create an electronic version of the target card using their timetable, they must add a specific measurable target, to be shared with the child, parents and specialist teachers, in order for the child to have success in meeting it.

 The aim of the target card is to champion and celebrate success through the child's timetabled week.
 The expectation is that every subject teacher will provide feedback on the child's progress and behaviour within the lesson and assign a colour (green - good, amber - okay, red - poor and requires improvement) to support this.
-At the end of the week, the Target Card is collated and a photo is emailed home by the class teacher.
-Paper copies will be given to the Deputy Head of Pastoral and the data collected to monitor, track and further support the progress of the pupils.
-When a child successfully completes their Target Card by achieving all green across 3 weeks, they will be given a certificate, acknowledging their progress.
+At the end of the week, the target card is collated and a photo is emailed home by the class teacher.
+It will be monitored and tracked by the HOY to further support the progress of the pupils.
+When a child successfully completes their target card by achieving all green across 3 weeks, they will be given a certificate, acknowledging their progress.